kaakaa/slidaiv/README.md

-# demo-webpack README
+# slidaiv README

-This is the README for your extension "demo-webpack".
+This is the README for your extension "slidaiv".
 After writing up a brief description, we recommend including the following sections.

 ## Features